There are many types of aid, grants, money, and scholarships available to qualifying students at Lake Washington Institute of Technology (LWTech).

 Students are notified in their financial aid award letter. work-study is awarded on a "funds available" basis.

-Work-Study job opportunities are posted through the Employment Resource Center.
+Work-Study job opportunities are posted through Career Services.
 There are many on-campus openings and off-campus opportunities available in most career fields.

 Students looking for work-study jobs at LWTech must apply for financial aid through the FAFSA and have received a work-study award letter from the Financial Aid office.
 The following steps are needed before employment begins: